Kimlic/quorum.node/README.md

 # Steps to run Quorum nodes:
 1. Download files from repository.

 **Attention!
-If you want only run test project with docker files you may skip 2nd and 3td positions.
+If you want only run test project with docker files you may skip steps 2 and 3 below.
 Test project is in "kimlic" folder.**

 2. Install docker ce and docker-compose.
 Instructions you may find on official site docker.com

 ```
-   Hint:
-   In my case after doing steps from instructions on docker.com i have error "Unable to locate package `docker-ce`"
+   Hint: If you face error "Unable to locate package `docker-ce`" after docker installation you may find solution here:
-   Solution - use instructions from best anwer here:
    https://unix.stackexchange.com/questions/363048/unable-to-locate-package-docker-ce-on-a-64bit-ubuntu?utm_medium=organic&utm_source=google_rich_qa&utm_campaign=google_rich_qa
-   They looks like the same but after using them docker realy installing.
 ```
 3. Open script location in terminal and run script ('sudo ./setup.sh').